-Time-related concepts should be explained using everyday words, using in language the child understands.
-Providing an example of a statement can be a good idea to prepare the child: "Let's do a practice question: I say a phrase like: "Over the past two weeks, I have felt happy", what will you answer?
+Time-related concepts should be explained using everyday words and a child-friendly language.
+Providing an example of a statement can be a good idea to prepare the child: "Let's do a practice question: I say a phrase like: "Over the past two weeks, I have felt happy", what will you answer?"

 Once the child has understood, the enumerator should read the statements slowly, in a neutral tone, always including the words "Over the past two weeks..." at the beginning.
-Allow time for the child to think about the answer after each question and repeat the choices only if the child asks to or if needed to clarify the answer given.
-Note the answer before reading the next statement.
+Allow time for the child to think about the answer after each question and repeat the answer choices only if the child asks to or if needed for clarification.
+Note down the answer before reading the next statement.